skoolkid/pyskool/sphinx/source/inifile.rst

 could, if you wish, concatenate all the ini files into one large ini file, and Pyskool will still work.

+Pyskool reads ini files in alphabetical order of filename, and if a particular section appears in more than one file, the contents of that section in the last file read take precedence.
+So the best way to modify a game is to add customised sections to a file named `zzz-custom.ini` (for example), which will be read after all the stock ini files.

+If you want to customise a section by adding lines to it rather than completely replacing the existing contents, you can append a '+' to the section name.
+For example, if `zzz-custom.ini` contains a section named `[SkoolLocations+]`, then the contents of that section will be appended to the contents of the :ref:`skoolLocations` section defined in `config.ini`.
+By this method, you can customise the `[SkoolLocations]` section in a supplementary ini file without copying its original contents first.

 What follows is a description of every section of the ini files.
 Armed with this knowledge, and by consulting the :ref:`command reference <command-ref>` where necessary, you'll be able to start mucking around with how Pyskool works